Parent Support

 Our Arts Council welcomed a range of visitors, including Councillor Wayne Dixon, BITMO, Wooden Spoon, Flourishing Families, as well as lots of parents.
 We served bacon and sausage sandwiches, cakes and tea and coffee in our new community kitchen and everyone enjoyed the chance to look around the new space.
 We had a reporter from the Yorkshire Evening Post visiting too, so look out for the publication in the paper.

-We are looking forward to hosting a range of exciting workshops in the cabin, including cooking with Flourishing Families, behaviour workshops to support parents, reading workshops and the Community Pantry will be taking place in the Community Cabin from now on.
-We also have a brilliant kitchen, where DT lessons will be taking place for the whole class, and we know the children are very excited about this.
+We are looking forward to continuing to host a range of exciting workshops in the cabin.
+Last year our events programme included cooking with Flourishing Families, behaviour workshops to support parents, and reading workshops.
+The Community Pantry takes place in the Community Cabin every Friday afternoon.

 Cooking with Flourishing Families